Legoland New York: Lego City

 A land that is made to look like a city and based on the Lego City toy theme.

 Lego Pirates

 A land themed after the Lego Pirates toy theme.

 Miniland

 Miniland contains ten sections of detailed Lego models built by real Lego pieces that replicate real world cities and towns.
 The main sections replicate the East Coast, Goshen, Las Vegas, Middle America, Midtown, New York City, The Bronx, and the West Coast.
 This Miniland pays increased tribute to New York State, with increased elements to New York City and its landmarks.
-Some of the models are interactive to guests, using buttons, levers, etc.
+Some of the models are interactive to guests.

 Legoland Hotel

-A 250-room themed resort hotel with four different types of rooms, there is also a heated pool and restaurant on site.
+The hotel is a 250-room themed resort hotel with four different types of rooms based on the themes Lego Pirates, Lego Friends, Lego Ninjago and Lego Kingdom.
+There is also a heated pool and restaurant on site.
 The hotel incorporates technology including self check-in kiosks and Google Nest speakers in every room, replacing phones.
 The hotel is open year-round, unlike the theme park which is open seasonally.